sipwise/jenkins-job-builder/doc/source/installation.rst

 ^^^^^^^^^^^
 Once you have a configuration defined, you can test the job builder by running::

-  jenkins-jobs test /path/to/config -o /path/to/output
+  jenkins-jobs --path /path/to/config test -o /path/to/output

 That will write XML files to the output directory for all of the jobs defined in the configuration directory.

 Updating Jenkins
 ^^^^^^^^^^^^^^^^
 When you're satisfied with the generated xml from the test, you can run::

-  jenkins-jobs update /path/to/config
+  jenkins-jobs --path /path/to/config update

 Which will upload the configurations to Jenkins if needed.
 Jenkins Job Builder maintains, for each host, a cache [#f1]_ of previously configured jobs,